-But in January 2021 the government gave temporary approval to use the neonicotinoid pesticide, thiamethoxam, while failing to follow the recommendation of its own expert advisors, according to documents seen by Friends of the Earth.
+The trend started in January 2021 when the government gave temporary approval to use this neonic against the recommendation of its own expert advisors, according to documents requested under Freedom of Information (FOI) by Friends of the Earth.
+The pattern continued in 2022, 2023 and 2024 and is linked to the deliberate plan of the pesticide lobby to get round the original ban.

 Not following the science

-Official papers, obtained under Freedom of Information rules, show that the Health and Safety Executive (HSE) advised the government not to grant ‘emergency authorisation’ for sugar beet farmers to use thiamethoxam.
+Official papers, obtained under FOI rules, show that the Health and Safety Executive (HSE) advised the government not to grant "emergency authorisation" for sugar beet farmers to use thiamethoxam.
 The HSE raised several concerns about the proposed temporary use, including the impact on bees visiting flowering crops planted after the treated sugar beet.
-The HSE concluded that the application "does not demonstrate a safe use in the scientific risk assessment" and that "On that basis the HSE recommendation is to refuse the use".
+The HSE concluded that the application "does not demonstrate a safe use in the scientific risk assessment" and that "on that basis the HSE recommendation is to refuse the use".

 In 2018 the UK government refused a similar application for emergency authorisation for use of neonicotinoids on sugar beet due to the environmental risk.
 At that time it followed the expert advice it had been given.

-Scientific evidence of harm has grown since then - as the Chief Scientific Advisor and the Expert Committee on Pesticides (ECP) pointed out in advice given to ministers in December 2020.
-The ECP also indicated that it would not be possible to mitigate for risk from using this product.
-Yet the government still gave the go ahead for its use, with a series of mitigation measures.
+Scientific evidence of harm has grown since then, as the Chief Scientific Advisor (CSA) and the Expert Committee on Pesticides (ECP) pointed out in advice given to ministers in December 2020.
+The ECP also indicated that it wouldn't be possible to mitigate for risk from using this product.
+Yet in 2021 the government still gave the go-ahead for its use, with a series of mitigation measures.

-The government consistently says that it follows the science on pesticides but in this case it did not.
+The government consistently says that it follows the science on pesticides, but in this case it didn't.

 The 2021 emergency authorisation was subject to a threshold for the level of crop damage predicted from virus yellows infection – which is carried by aphids – and determined by modelling carried out by Rothamsted Research.
-If the threshold was not met the seeds would not be treated.
-Luckily for the bees a spell of cold weather has had a significant impact on the overwintering aphid populations and resulted in the virus yellows prediction for the 2021 sugar beet crop being very low.
+If the threshold wasn't met, the seeds wouldn't be treated.
+Luckily for the bees, a spell of cold weather had a significant impact on the overwintering aphid populations and resulted in the virus yellows prediction for the 2021 sugar beet crop being very low.

-Unfortunately this may only be a short reprieve - the government has already indicated that it will consider authorising the use of this neonicotinoid on sugar beet for another two years.
+That turned out to be a short reprieve, because the government had already indicated that it would consider authorising the use of this neonicotinoid on sugar beet in future years.
+And that's what happened, due to the pesticide lobby’s declared plan to undermine the ban.

 Too much secrecy, not enough scrutiny

 Friends of the Earth and our allies asked to see all the evidence behind the decision as soon as it was made.
-But we only received the information in March - and only after submitting an information request under Freedom of Information rules in January.
-It took HSE double the normal amount of time to respond to our request.
-Such secrecy and delays in releasing information make it hard for stakeholders and independent scientists to scrutinise or challenge decisions before it is too late.
+But we only received the information in March 2021, 2 months after requesting this under FOI rules.
+The HSE took double the normal amount of time to respond to our FOI request.
+Such secrecy and delays in releasing information make it hard for stakeholders and independent scientists to scrutinise or challenge decisions before it's too late.

-There has been some speculation that this decision differed from the 2018 decision because the UK has left the European Union.
+There's been some speculation that this decision differed from the 2018 decision because the UK had since left the EU.
 Actually the same decision could have been made under EU regulations, but now the UK is outside the EU these decisions will have less independent scrutiny, so perhaps such a controversial decision is easier for ministers to make.

 Banned for a good reason